Artificer-Innovations/DemoApp/docs/BRANDING.md

 # Branding Guide

-This document describes how to customize the branding for the Demo App, including the app icon, colors, and display strings.
+This document describes how to customize the branding for the Beaker Stack, including the app icon, colors, and display strings.

 ## App Icon